 * Merged entity to have more lines than Telekom Austria

-* Telekom Austria now alone offering combined services (Adds detail, market context, CEO comment)
+* Telekom Austria now has rival offering combined services (Adds detail, quotes, background)

-VIENNA, July 28 (Reuters) - Mobile firm Hutchison Drei Austria said on Friday it would buy landline-focused Tele2 from its Swedish owner for 95 million euros ($111 million), creating a telecoms group to rival Telekom Austria .
+VIENNA, July 28 (Reuters) - Mobile telecoms firm Hutchison Drei Austria is buying landline-focused Tele2 from its Swedish owner for 95 million euros ($111 million) to create a rival to Mexican tycoon Carlos Slim's Telekom Austria.

-Drei, also known as Three, said the merged group, led by Hong Kong-based Hutchison, would have 1,500 employees, around 1 billion euros in annual sales and four million mobile, landline and internet lines, or revenue generating units.
+Drei said on Friday the merged group, led by Hong Kong-based Hutchison, would have around 1 billion euros in annual sales and four million mobile, landline and internet lines.

 This compares with 3.4 million lines and 2016 revenue of 2.6 billion euros at Telekom Austria's A1 unit, which has so far had a monopoly on these combined telecoms services in the country with a population of 8.7 million.